- 1 hour on-demand video

 It’s good to get specific because your understanding of your audience is going to impact your new website from the copy you write and information you include, to promotions, choice of images, colours and functionality.
 If you are struggling with this, it would be good to invest some time into conducting market research.
 Using surveys and talking to people will help you gain insights into who your audience are and what they are like.

-To start you off, we’ve prepared a template for you to fill in (don’t forget to delete our examples).
-You can also find it in our Download Pack where you’ll be able to save all the exercises and print them.
+To start you off, we’ve prepared a template for you to fill in (don’t forget to delete our examples), in the resources area.

 Activity 1: Brainstorm Customer Segments